aiven/aiven-docs/docs/products/kafka/reference/kafka-metrics-prometheus.md

 #### Log metrics

-These metrics provide general information about log sizes and offsets:
+These metrics provide general information about log sizes and offsets.

 | Metric                                        | Description                                        |
 |-----------------------------------------------|----------------------------------------------------|